-In Washington, the Department of Corrections and the Department of Early Learning (DEL) joined together in a special partnership featured on the film, which focuses on innovative programs working to engage parents transitioning from confinement to communities and form the improved partnerships needed to ensure the safety and well-being of their children and families.
+In Washington, the Department of Corrections and the Department of Children, Youth, and Families (DCYF) joined together in a special partnership featured on the film, which focuses on innovative programs working to engage parents transitioning from confinement to communities and form the improved partnerships needed to ensure the safety and well-being of their children and families.

 The video highlights some of the impacts of incarceration on children and families, and an innovative and unlikely partnership that has reached a sometimes overlooked population of children.
 Washington's Parent Sentencing Alternative is a law that allows eligible, incarcerated participants to remain or return home with their children to serve their sentence while receiving wrap-around services benefitting the family.

 "The Washington Department of Corrections' ability to collaborate with partners throughout the state, while positively impacting the safety of citizens and children, is innovative and fulfilling," said Anmarie Aylward, Assistant Secretary for Community Corrections.
 "This program not only reduces recidivism but does that by improving the family lives of Washingtonians."

 The Parent Sentencing Alternative was designed to reduce recidivism, address intergenerational incarceration, and promote efficient effective supervision practices.